nogarcia/pinouts-book-cleaner/README.md

 ## License

-This repository is licensed under the [MIT License](./LICENSE.md), but both the Pinouts Book and the resultance file from this script are licensed [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) (no version specified, defer to original authors.)
+This repository is licensed under the [MIT License](./LICENSE.md), but both the Pinouts Book and the resultant file from this script are licensed [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) (no version specified, defer to original authors.)